flyteorg/flyte/rsts/deployment/sandbox.rst

 .. note::

    Don't rely on the name of a Flyte node to always match the name of its corresponding Kubernetes pod or downstream resource.
+Flyte uses the format ``executionid-node-id-attempt`` from the node to assign a name to a Kubernetes pod or downstream resource.
+But if this is an invalid name for a Kubernetes pod, Flyte assigns a valid name of random characters.

+   Don't rely on the name of a Flyte node to always match the name of its corresponding Kubernetes pod or downstream resource.
 Flyte assigns names to Kubernetes pods and downstream resources with either the format ``executionid-node-id-attempt`` or a hash